taehoryu/arepo-tutorial/source/Session4.rst

    $    http://localhost:<PORT>/?token=....
    $...

-you can copy and paste the entire URLs starting with http://localhost:<PORT>/?token=... to your favorite browser.
-You can open the file on your browser.
+you can copy and paste the entire URL starting with http://localhost:<PORT>/?token=... to your favorite browser, which will browse and open files on your browser.

 2) Create parameter file